binkley/kotlin-rational/README.md

 rationals to proper form, and `gcm` and `lcm` methods are recursive between themselves.

+> [!NOTE]
-Do note, however, this code implements GCD and LCM recursively in terms of each other.
+> This code implements GCD and LCM recursively in terms of each other.

 ### Continued fractions